YOUR BASKET

 Generally, there are about four main categories on the sweetness scale for sparkling wines that you’ll see on their labels.
 From sweetest to driest, these are:

-• Demi-Sec: This is the sweetest-tasting sparkling wine and is best for dessert pairings.
+• Demi-Sec: The sweetest-tasting sparkling wine, which is best for dessert pairings.

 • Extra Dry: Extra Dry wines retain some dryness but are on the sweeter side.
 Prosecco is the most common example.

 • Brut: Brut wines are mostly dry with a touch of sweetness.
-This is the most popular sweetness level for sparkling wine, with Champagne being the best example.
+It is generally the most popular sweetness level for sparkling wine, with English sparkling wines and Champagne being the best examples.

 The sweetness or dryness of a sparkling wine depends on the production process and the grape variety.
 Learning more about grape varieties can unlock different ways of choosing the right sparkling wine for you.